AU-DATALAB/AU-DATALAB/User_Guide_for_Employees_and_Collaborators.md

 <img width="600" alt="step3" src="images/create-repository-desc.png">

 #### **Step 4.** Choose a repository visibility.
+As a rule, any code that is uploaded to support a research paper or project, should be public.
+It's possible to initialize a repository as private with the intention of making it public later.
 Public repositories are seen by anyone on GitHub, and private ones are only seen by the member users of AU-DATALAB.
 **Your code should not include any sensitive data, no access tokens to APIs, no passwords and usernames in any parts of the code**.
 If your codes include such information, **they should still not be uploaded as private repositories.**